-Mammogram, 3D Mammography/Tomosynthesis
+Mammogram, 3D Mammography/Tomosynthesis, Breast Screening

-A mammogram is an X-ray test of the breasts (mammary glands) used to screen for breast problems, such as a lump, and whether a lump is fluid-filled (a cyst) or a solid mass.
+For women who aren’t having any breast cancer symptoms, we offer a screening mammogram, an X-ray test of the breasts (mammary glands) used to screen for breast problems, such as a lump, and whether a lump is fluid-filled (a cyst) or a solid mass.

 Doctors agree that early detection is the best defense against breast cancer.
 Successful treatment and survival rates for breast cancer are dramatically affected by early detection of breast cancer.
 If breast cancer is found early, before it has spread to lymph nodes, the five-year survival rate is almost 100%.
-Genius 3D mammography detects 41% more invasive cancers, which are the ones that have spread outside of the milk duct into surrounding, healthy tissues.
-We also offer the world’s first and only 3D breast biopsy with superior performance to 2D biopsy.

 Request a mammogram appointment ›

 Providence offers care for women who cannot afford it through the Oregon Breast and Cervical Cancer Program (BCCP).
 BCCP helps low-income, uninsured and medically underserved women gain access to lifesaving screening programs for early detection of breast and cervical cancers.